-The four seasons of New Zealand make it a great place to visit year-round, but September, October, March, April and May are the best months to visit.
+The four seasons of New Zealand make it a great place to visit year-round, with October through April the ideal months to visit.

 From your exploration of Maori traditions to trekking around erupting geysers, sampling celebrated food and wine or uncovering the depths of the unique wilderness, when you visit can change how you experience the diversity of the country.

 Each season in New Zealand brings opportunity, and there is the perfect time to take your vacation based on what you want to see and do.